xlladdins/xll/docs/Excel4MacrosH-P.md

 write\_res\_pwd, ignore\_rorec, file\_origin, custom\_delimit,
 add\_logical, editable, file\_access, notify\_logical, converter)

-File\_text    is the name, as text, of the workbook you want to open.
+File\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name, as text, of the workbook you want to open.
 File\_text can include a drive and path, and can be a network pathname.
 In the dialog-box form in Microsoft Excel for Windows, file\_text can include an asterisk (\*) to represent any sequence of characters and a question mark (?) to represent any single character.

-Update\_links    specifies whether and how to update external and remote references.
+Update\_links&nbsp;&nbsp;&nbsp;&nbsp;specifies whether and how to update external and remote references.
 If update\_links is omitted, Microsoft Excel displays a message asking if you want to update links.

 |                         |                                                |
 | ----------------------- | ---------------------------------------------- |